Characterizing Faults in Agentic AI: A Taxonomy of Types, Symptoms, and Root Causes: Study Results

-\paragraph{Variation by Developer Experience.} To examine whether perceived relevance varied with experience, responses were stratified by self-reported agentic AI development experience.
-Respondents with more than one year of experience reported a mean rating of 3.91 (72.6\% high ratings), those with 6 months to 1 year reported a mean of 4.00 (75.3\%), and those with less than 6 months reported the highest mean at 4.13 (81.1\%).
-The narrow range of means across experience levels indicates that the taxonomy’s perceived relevance is stable across differing levels of practitioner expertise.
+\textbf{Variation by Developer Experience.} According to our analysis, the perceived relevance of the proposed fault taxonomy was consistent across experience levels.
+As shown in Fig.~\ref{fig:rq3_experience}, participants with more than one year of experience reported a mean rating of 3.91, with 72.6\% of ratings at 4 or 5.
+Participants with six months to one year of experience reported a mean rating of 4.00, with 75.3\% of ratings at 4 or 5.
+Participants with less than six months of experience reported the highest mean rating of 4.13, with 81.1\% of ratings at 4 or 5.
+These results indicate that our taxonomy captures failure modes observed across different levels of expertise.